evelynfoy/fun-online-quiz-game/README.md

   - It also gives the page a 'fun' feel.

 - __The Nav bar__
-  - The Navigation bar is an unordered list containing a single item.
-Restart.
+  - The Navigation bar is an unordered list containing a single item - Restart.
   - Here it is clearly visible and always available to the player but it is also out of the way of the main button and doesn't interfere with the game.
   - It takes the player back to the Start page where the preferences are enabled and the player can re-pick.